Free range eggs

 Fipronil is also the poison that is being fingered for "colony collapse disorder" in beekeeping.
 Seeds treated with the insecticide produce flowers that make the bees so disoriented that they cannot find their way home.

-The truth is that when we purchase food in the supermarket, we have no idea how it has been processed, and what toxic chemicals it contains.
+The truth is that when we purchase food in the supermarket, we have no idea how it has been processed; or what toxic chemicals it has been exposed to.
 It is just one more reason to look to your own free range eggs if you are seriously concerned about your well-being.

-Eggs Parkinson's disease is how we make sure we do not get that nasty condition; it is the second most common neurodegenerative illness, and currently the fastest growing.
+Eggs Parkinson's disease is how we make sure we do not get that nasty condition.
+PD is the second most common neurodegenerative illness; and currently the fastest growing.

 Crowned eagles